 Determines the new cleared value that the System Manager will set for expired users.
 This value is not used if the AutoExpiredUsers key is set to No.

 If the AutoExpireUsersClearedValue key is set to EXP, the cleared status for expired users is set to Yes after they review and update their user information.
-This value is not used if the AutoExpiredUsers key is set to No.
+This value is not used if the AutoExpiredUsers key is set to No. The only accepted values for this key are "Yes" and "No".

 Setting Cleared Values